Pikachuxxxx/Pikachuxxxx.github.io/blog/_posts/2025-09-28-razix-resource-sytem.md

 that was re-written in C from C++.
 I was happy with C++ but a lot of bad decisions has led it into a unrecoverable tar and I wanted a clean slate to make some better decisions.

 Re-writing it that too in C99 seemed like a better choice to make some good choices and correct some long standing architectural and implementations bugs also if you can do it in all in C why not?
-Anyways let's talk about life, so I recently quit Qualcomm (mainly because it was thorught a third party consultancy and I didn't like the arrangement).
-Also because I got a change to work for a game studio in Bangalore called LightFurygames, ik this was just 7 months and I was comfortable and contributing well enought at QCOM, why switch?
-I couldn't say NO at a chance to work at an actual freakin game studio!, I never worked on a full game and it was something I couldn't say no. I always bitched about how indian game dev industry doesn't recruit graphcis programmers etc. But now that this is studio is doing it and I'm getting a front row seat, I say why not?
-A better adventure, Hell yeah!

 No new heartbreaks so you'll be disappointed in that regards, no drama for the last few months so let's get straight into the post shall we.

 ## Razix Resources - new C99 API